PeiyiXiong/HW4/README.md

                     audioSource.PlayOneShot(scoreClip);
                 }
             }
-Game Over Presentation: Activates the game over text, stops pipe/player movement, and plays death audio when OnPlayerDied is raised (lines 59-87).
+Game Over Presentation: Activates the game over text, stops pipe/player movement, and plays death audio when OnPlayerDied is raised.

 Audio Feedback: Plays jump/score/death sounds in response to OnPlayerJumped, OnScoreIncreased, and OnPlayerDied events (no direct calls from PlayerController).

-Critical to the View layer: ScoreManager never modifies gameplay logic—it only reacts to events.
-It has no references to PlayerController or PipeMovement; it only subscribes to global events to update presentation.
+Important for the View layer: ScoreManager never changes the rules of the game; it only reacts to events.
+It doesn't mention PlayerController or PipeMovement; it just listens for global events to change the presentation.
 ### Decoupling Mechanisms: Events & Singleton
 #### 1. GameEvents: Decoupling Control and View with Event-Driven Design
 The GameEvents static class (a central event bus) is the primary tool for decoupling the Controller (PlayerController) and View (ScoreManager).
 It defines typed events for core game state changes:

 OnScoreIncreased: Triggered by PlayerController (line 41) when the player passes a ScoreZone; handled by ScoreManager (line 47) to update the score.

 OnPlayerDied: Triggered by PlayerController (line 35) on pipe collision; handled by ScoreManager (line 59) to show game over UI and stop gameplay.

 OnPlayerJumped: Triggered by PlayerController (line 25) on spacebar press; handled by ScoreManager (line 89) to play jump audio.

 This event-driven flow ensures:

-PlayerController (Control) does not need to know about ScoreManager (View) — it only raises events when something happens.
+PlayerController (Control) doesn't need to know about ScoreManager (View); it just sends events when something happens.

-ScoreManager (View) can be modified (e.g., changing score text font, swapping audio clips) without touching PlayerController.
+You can change ScoreManager (View) without changing PlayerController (for example, by changing the font of the score text or swapping audio clips).
-New systems (e.g., a high-score tracker) can subscribe to OnScoreIncreased without modifying existing code (open/closed principle).

 #### 2. Singleton Pattern in ScoreManager: Consistent View Access
 The ScoreManager uses a Singleton pattern (lines 16-25) to ensure a single, globally accessible instance of the View layer: